dailymotion/oplog/README.md

     oplogd --mongo-url mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]]/database[?options]

-The `oplog` and `objects` collection will be created in the specified database.
+The `oplog` and `objects` collections will be created in the specified database.

 ## UDP API